Man appears in court charged with murder of his brother Thomas Dooley | RadioKerry.ie

 35-year-old Patrick Dooley of Arbutus Grove, Killarney appeared before Kenmare District Court this morning before Judge David Waters.

-The defendant is charged with the murder of Tommy Dooley at New Rath Cemetery, Rathass, Tralee, on Wednesday, October 5th.
+He is charged with the murder of Thomas Dooley at Rath Cemetery, Rathass, Tralee, on October 5.

 Sergeant Mark O'Sullivan gave details of arrest, charge and caution.

-He told the court Patrick Dooley replied "I didn't harm my brother at all in any way, that's all I have to say" when charged.
+He said Patrick Dooley was charged at 5.03am and told the court Mr Dooley replied "I didn't harm my brother at all in any way, that's all I have to say" when charged.

-His solicitor Padraig O'Connell asked that the accused get medical treatment for physical injuries while in custody, and stated he was a carer for his wife.
+His solicitor Padraig O'Connell asked that the accused get medical treatment for physical injuries while in custody; one of his wrists was bandaged.
+Judge Waters recommended he get this treatment.

+Mr O'Connell also stated he was a full-time carer for his wife and a father of one.

 Patrick Dooley will appear before Tralee District Court next Wednesday (October 12th) via video link.